bspecv/bspecv/README.md

 - 👋 Hi, I’m @bspecv
-- 👀 I’m interested in learning everything
+- 👀 I’m interested in learning period.
-- 🌱 I’m currently learning solidty and everything else
+- 🌱 I’m currently learning network and IT security.
 - 💞️ I’m looking to collaborate on anything that applies
 - 📫 How to reach me here.